Lanthanides and Actinides

 Applications

-Lanthanides and actinides have a wide range of applications, including:
+Lanthanides and actinides have diverse applications:

 Conclusion